 1. strongly agree, 2. agree, 3. disagree, 4.strongly disagree, 9 no answer.
 Consideration of answers 1-2 (together) and answer 1 (on its own).

-The graphic shows two types of possible reactions to the presentation of a series of stereotypes about the groups: the consistent agreement with the characteristics and the consistent rejection of the same characteristics.
+The graphic shows two types of possible reactions to the presentation of stereotypes about the target groups: the consistent agreement with the negative characteristics and the refusal to stereotype.

-The proportion of the population that thinks the negative characteristics ascribed to Muslims are highly relevant is 14%.
-It drops to 12% with regard to Jewish people and to 7% for Black people.
+The proportion of the subpopulation that thinks the ascribed negative stereotypes apply strongly amounts to 22% in the case of Jewish people and to 20% when it comes to Muslims.
+It is 11% with regard to Black people.
 These figures indicate that preconceived stereotypical perceptions of Black people are more favourable than those of the other groups.

 keep too much to themselves